 Time in nature is often referred to as the ultimate antidepressant because it affects us physically, mentally and emotionally.
 Being outdoors alleviates stress, positively affects our mood/overall mental health, helps us to “reset,” promotes cognitive functioning, fosters problem solving and creativity, supports work/life balance, stimulates social interactions and helps family connection and intimacy.

-Seeing the effect that being outdoors has on my family has convinced me that spending time in nature needs to be as natural and regular as breathing.
+Spending time in nature should be as natural and regular as breathing.
 Not something we save for a special occasion–but something that is built into our daily flow.
 And during this pandemic, it can be easy to be outside and social distance.

 •Team up.
 Ask your nature-loving friends for advice on local spots, and join them on their next excursion to discover hidden gems in your area.
 Maybe you even set up a weekly or monthly “nature date” with family or friends, and rotate which park or natural area you visit (let the kids choose!).